vertica/VerticaPy/docs/source/examples_business_movies.rst

         ],
     )

-As we did many operation, it can be nice to save the ``vDataFrame`` as a table in the Vertica database.
+As we did many operation, it can be nice to save the :py:mod:`vDataFrame` as a table in the Vertica database.

 .. code-block:: python